zhbjsh/homeassistant-ssh/README.md

 ##### Static sensors

 Static sensors are created by default.
 Each static sensor gets its value from one line of the command output.
-Sstatic sensors must therefore be defined in the right order ([example](#sensor-command-with-multiple-static-sensors)).
+Static sensors must therefore be defined in the right order ([example](#sensor-command-with-multiple-static-sensors)).

 ##### Dynamic sensors